CrowdStrike/logscale-community-content/Log-Sources/README.md

 + [Create a New Log Source](#create-a-new-log-source)
 + [Submit Package via Git Commandline](#submit-package-via-git-commandline)

+If you are struggling with GitHub or the process, reach out via an [Issue](https://github.com/CrowdStrike/logscale-community-content/issues).
+We are here to help.

 ## Contributing Individual Content

 ***NOTE:*** We may on a regular basis roll individual content controibutions into an appropriate package